nystudio107/seomatic/README.md

 #### Site Ownership
 * **Google Site Verification** - For the `<meta name='google-site-verification'>` tag.
 Only enter the code in the `content=''`, not the entire tag.
 [Here's how to get it.](https://www.google.com/webmasters/verification/).
 * **Google Analytics Tracking ID** - If you enter your Google Analytics Tracking ID here, the Google Analytics script tags will be included in your `<head>` (the script is not included if `devMode` is on).
 Only enter the ID, e.g.: `UA-XXXXXX-XX`, not the entire script code.
 [Here's how to get it.](https://support.google.com/analytics/answer/1032385?hl=en)
-* **Enable Google Analytics Demographics and Interest Reports** - Demographics and Interest Reports make Age, Gender, and Interest data available so you can better understand who your users are.
-To see this data, you need to enable Advertising Features first.
-This will include `ga('require', 'displayfeatures');` in your Google Analytics script.
-[Learn More](https://support.google.com/analytics/answer/2444872?hl=en_US&utm_id=ad)
+* **Automatically send Google Analytics PageView** - Controls whether the Google Analytics script automatically sends a PageView to Google Analytics when your pages are loaded
+* **Google Analytics Plugins** - Select which Google Analytics plugins to enable.
+[Learn More](https://developers.google.com/analytics/devguides/collection/analyticsjs/)
 * **Site Owner Entity Type** - The type of entity that owns this website.
 Choose as general or specific of a type as you like.
 Any entity sub-type left blank is ignored.

 #### General Info